RolandChristensen/developer-journal/_posts/2024-08-20-git-and-github-source-control.md

 To reduce the chances of merge conflicts, accidentally overwriting code, or introducing unexpected changes follow these source control best practices.

 ## Start with a Clean Working Tree
-Do a simple verification that you do not have any uncommited changes on your ***main*** branch (staged or unstaged changes).
+Do a simple verification that you do not have any uncommitted changes on your ***main*** branch (staged or unstaged changes).

 `git status` will tell you what branch you are on, if you have any staged or unstaged changes, and whether you need to ***pull*** any changes on the remote.
 Verify you are on branch ***main***.
 If not, `git checkout main`.
 Verify Git reported "nothing to commit, working tree clean".

-If you have uncommited files, you will need to figure out what should be done with them:
+If you have uncommitted files, you will need to figure out what should be done with them:
 * Undo changes, because they are not needed.
 * Stash the changes, if they are needed and incomplete, so you can recover them later.
 (Search for "Stash" to find instructions below)
 * Add and commit them to the appropriate branch, if the changes are needed and complete.